Adult cycle lessons

 Stay in touch

 We offer a variety of services to help people get the most out of cycling.
-This includes selling refurbished bikes and bike servicing.
+This includes selling refurbished bikes and bike servicing (Bristol only).
 We also offer “inclusive cycling” services to those who need additional support to unlock the benefits of cycling.
 For the latest Life Cycle updates, special offers and prizes:

 Terms and conditions

 If you need to cancel, we require a minimum of 24 hours’ notice by telephone.
 You should phone or text your instructor directly to do this.
 If you cancel with less than 24 hours’ notice (or do not show up), your deposit will not be refunded.

 We reserve the right to cancel or reschedule for any reason at any time, although we will always try to give you reasonable notice.
 In the unlikely event of us having to cancel your lesson will contact you to rebook at a time that suits you – or we will refund your payment in full.